shraddha-kaparwan/BloodDonationApp/README.md

 # BloodDonationApp
-- An app to list blood donors and users who need blood.
-Users can then request blood when required.

-- User can list as both donor and receiver
+- User can authenticate using email/password

-- User can see blood donors
+- User can list blood donations

-- User can add blood donation information
+- User can list blood requests